pashonic/SVNDistribution/README.md

         <td>dest='[destination path]';source='[source path]';</td>
         <td>Represents content.
 For transfering one source to a destination a source and dest attribute can be used within one content element.
-            For transfering multiple sources to one destination a content element with only a dest attribute can be used; it is then expected this element will contain other context elements that only have a source attribute.</td>
+            For transfering multiple sources to one destination a content element with only a dest attribute can be used; it is then expected this element will contain other context elements that only have a source attribute.
+Destination folders must end with a '/' character</td>
     </tr>
 </table>